An analysis of budgeted parallel search on conditional Galton-Watson trees: Introduction

 Budgeting has several very practical advantages.
 Firstly it does not require communication between workers and they do not need to process interrupts.
 This means that parallelism does not have to be added to the existing legacy code.
 Secondly large subtrees are automatically broken up, since they exceed the budget, whereas small subtrees are not, since they do not.
 Thirdly the master can dynamically control the size of the job list by varying the size of the budget when assigning work.
 Finally it is easy to checkpoint the process since all workers return to the master regularly due to the budget restriction.
 It is simply a matter of waiting for all workers to return and then outputting the remaining job list.
 On the other hand budgeting introduces two competing forms of overhead.
 One is the cost of restarting jobs on the master's list, which is directly proportional to the total size of the list.
 The other is the cost of idle workers if the list becomes empty.
 It is therefore very important to determine how the budget parameter affects the size of the job list.

-The goal of this paper is to analyze the budgeting method when it is applied to Galton-Watson trees.
-In particular we study the critical budget parameter and how it determines the size and evolution of the job list.
+The goal of this paper is to analyze the budgeting method when it is applied to critical Galton-Watson trees.
+These trees provide a challenge to efficient parallel search since they are very unbalanced: it is well-known, see, e.g., Flajolet and Odlyzko (1982), that the height of such trees is of the order or the square root of their size.
+For this class of trees we study the critical budget parameter and how it determines the size and evolution of the job list.
 In Section 2 we formally introduce budgeting and give an explicit example of how it can be implemented in a depth first search setting.
-Next, in Section 3 we introduce the probabilistic model we will use for our analysis and state our main result.
+Next, in Section 3 we introduce Galton-Watson trees and observe that they include quite a large number of other classes of random trees.
+We then state our main result, a tight estimate on the overhead produced by budgeting for traversing trees in our family.
 In Section 4 we describe a random walk which is closely related to the evolution of the list of unexplored nodes produced by budgeting.
 This is followed in Section 5 by a proof of our main result.
-Finally in Section 6 we make use of the \mts framework to demonstrate the accuracy of our estimates on a sample of large Galton-Watson trees.
+Finally in Section 6 we make use of the \mts framework to empirically test our estimates on a sample of large Galton-Watson trees.
 We also give a discussion of how our main result can be used in a multiprocessor setting in order to choose an efficient budget parameter.